Iraq national under-20 football team

 The Iraq national under-20 football team represents Iraq in international football competitions in AFC U-20 Asian Cup which Iraq holds 5 titles, as well as any other international football tournaments.
 The team is controlled by the governing body for football in Iraq, Iraq Football Association (IFA).

 The team has qualified five times for the FIFA U-20 World Cup, reaching fourth place in 2013.

 Iraq U-20 have been awarded the AFC National Team of the Year award once in 2013, being the only U-20 team to win this award.

 Recent results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.
-The 2020 AFC U-19 Championship was cancelled after the draw for the group stage was conducted.